firstdraft/appdev-lessons/lessons/each.md

  - On Line 8, we use that length with the `.times` method to kick off a loop with the correct number of iterations.
  - Within the block, we use the block variable (which we named `the_index`) to access the correct element within the array.

+**BENP: need an exercise using indexing in a loop here, this method is important in Ruby Gym**

 Using `.times` to iterate over an `Array` is not bad at all, especially because `.times`'s block variable starts at `0`, just like array indexing does.
 Using `.times` is certainly cleaner than using `while`, where we would have to create and increment a counter variable ourselves, and then write a condition to make sure that the loop stops after the correct number of iterations (the length of the array).

 ### Array's each method